figurestudios/community-golem-docs/thorg/troubleshooting.md

 this too but its basically the content from nzemel and tiaxthegrand, with some reformatting and additions from me

 ### Introduction
-These are community manifactured answers to frequent trouble shooting found.
+These are community manifactured answers to frequent troubleshooting found.
 Feel free to use the [official FAQ](https://www.thorg.io/faq) as reference too.

 ### FAQ

 ##### Both of my GPU have lost hashrate on Thorg, what should I do?

 A)

 1. Restart your computer.
 2. Update the drivers for your computer.